Voluntarily or not you'll eventually stumble across the fail safe vs fail secure questions. Should the lock be fail safe or fail secure?

-The third most common misconception is that electric strikes are only fail secure.
+The third most common misconception is that electric strike locks are only fail secure.
 In fact they can be configured for either 'fail safe' or 'fail secure'.
 What makes electric strikes work are actually solenoids (magnets) inside of the strike shooting back and forth a little element to lock and unlock the strike.
 So depending on the polarity of the solenoid it can be movable when loosing power or stay in position.

 Fail secure locks are definitely the standard electronic lock type, but if you are more deeper thinking about security you should consider enter scenarios and that's exactly when fail safe locks come into play.
 A smart move is to get an electric strike that can be configured for both fail secure and fail safe.
 So if you ever want to switch the operating mode, you flip a switch instead of replacing the lock.